This is the course that you wish you had in TCM school!

 In Fact - Evan includes these because they are lightbulbs to understanding!

-These are these are the mortar between the bricks!
+These are the mortar between the bricks!

 He designed this course because there was not a comprehensive course that offered study in-depth and easily applied methodology.